 Awards

-The DELT Emerging Learning Technology Award Submission 2024
+2026 Emerging Learning Technology Award

 The purpose of the Emerging Learning Technology Award is to promote the production and utilization of the latest innovative technologies through the creation of a network of individuals engaged in the design, development, implementation, use, and/or study of these tools in myriad settings.
 Submissions that clearly indicate how the emerging learning technology tool supports cognition, literacy, accessibility, collaboration, engagement, or motivation for learning are encouraged to apply.
 Emerging learning technologies are defined as any technology that has yet to be fully realized in educational settings.

-Three awards will be granted annually at the convention.
+Two awards will be granted annually at the convention.
 There will be two categories under this award: 1) Professional (non-student) award and 2) Graduate student award.
 Awards are given to candidates who qualify for either a first place or a runner-up placement for both categories.

 Criteria